This post may contain affiliate links. Please read our disclosure policy.

 pasta with vodka sauce ingredients on a kitchen counter.

-If you have any ingredients leftover from this pasta with vodka sauce recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serving pasta with vodka sauce recipe, check out our Leftover Ingredients Recipe Finder.

-• Pasta: While penne is traditional, any pasta works well.
-Shapes like penne or rigatoni are great for holding more sauce.
+• Pasta: Penne is traditional, but any pasta works.
+Shapes like rigatoni or penne hold sauce well.
 Use 2/3 cup (2 ounces) of dried pasta.
-Got leftover pasta?
-Use it in Chicken Paprika or Baked Ziti.
+Leftover pasta?
+Try it in Chicken Paprika or Baked Ziti.

-• Olive oil: Extra virgin olive oil is my go-to for its unrefined, high-quality, and rich olive flavor, packed with vitamins and minerals.
-However, light olive oil is a suitable alternative.
+• Olive oil: I use extra virgin olive oil for its rich flavor, but light olive oil works too.

-• Onions and garlic: Essential for adding depth to the vodka pasta sauce, so don’t skip them.
+• Onions and garlic: These build flavor in the sauce, so don’t skip them.

-• Parmesan cheese: Freshly grated or shredded Parmesan is recommended for better melting.
-Asiago cheese is a good substitute.
+• Parmesan cheese: Freshly grated melts best.
+Asiago is a good substitute

-This classic Penne alla Vodka recipe is delicious as is, but you can easily add protein or vegetables for a more substantial and flavorful meal.
-Here are some inspiring variations to explore:
+This Penne alla Vodka is delicious on its own, but you can easily add protein or vegetables to make it more filling.
+Try these simple variations:

-• Pancetta or Bacon: Enhance the sauce with crispy pancetta or bacon.
-For a smoky and savory twist, start by frying an ounce of pancetta or a strip of bacon until crisp, then continue with the recipe as written.
-Crumble the cooked pancetta/bacon and toss it into the finished pasta before adding the parmesan cheese.
+• Pancetta or Bacon: Cook 1 ounce of pancetta or a strip of bacon until crisp, then crumble and stir it into the pasta before adding Parmesan.

-• Vegetables: Sauté chopped vegetables like zucchini, bell peppers, or mushrooms along with the onions.
-Continue with the recipe as written for a vibrant and veggie-packed pasta dish.
+• Vegetables: Sauté zucchini, bell peppers, or mushrooms with the onions for a vegetable version.

 How To Make Penne alla Vodka

-These step-by-step photos and instructions help you visualize how to make this easy pasta recipe.
+These photos and instructions help you visualize how to make this easy pasta with vodka sauce recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

 penne pasta cooking in boiling water in a pot on the stove.

-1. In a 10-inch skillet, warm the olive oil over medium heat.
-Add the chopped onions and sauté for about 2 minutes, stirring now and then.
+1. Sauté the Onions: In a 10-inch skillet, heat the olive oil over medium heat.
+Add the onions and cook for 2 minutes, stirring occasionally.

-2. Next, mix in the minced garlic and red pepper flakes, cooking for an additional minute.
-Remember, for a milder sauce, you can skip the red pepper flakes or use a smaller amount.
+2. Add Garlic & Spice: Stir in the garlic and red pepper flakes.
+Cook for 1 minute.
+(For a milder sauce, reduce or skip the red pepper flakes.)

 onions, garlic, and red pepper flakes cooking in a skillet.

-1. Pour in the vodka and let it simmer for 2 minutes, stirring occasionally.
+1. Deglaze with Vodka: Pour in the vodka and simmer for 2 minutes, stirring occasionally.

 vodka cooking down with onions in a skillet.

-1. Add the diced tomatoes with some of their juice, season with salt and pepper, and stir everything together.
-Bring this mixture to a gentle boil, then lower the heat to medium-low and let it cook for 5 minutes, stirring occasionally.
+1. Cook the Tomatoes: Add diced tomatoes with some juice, season with salt and pepper, and bring to a gentle boil.
+Reduce heat to medium-low and simmer for 5 minutes, stirring occasionally.

 canned tomatoes simmering in a skillet.